Logo

 Burt Reynolds returned to the stage, appearing in The Rainmaker at the Arlington.

-Burt Reynolds had the title role in Shamus, playing a modern-day private eye.
+Burt Reynolds had the title role of Shamus, playing a private detective.

-Burt Reynolds was in The Man Who Loved Cat Dancing, co-starring Sarah Miles.
+Burt Reynolds was in The Man Who Loved Cat Dancing, co-featuring Sarah Miles.

-Burt Reynolds then appeared in two big-budget fiascos: At Long Last Love, a musical for Peter Bogdanovich, and Lucky Lady with Gene Hackman and Liza Minnelli.
+Burt Reynolds starred in two big-budget fiascos: At Long Last Love, a musical for Peter Bogdanovich, and Lucky Lady, with Gene Hackman and Liza Minnelli.

-Burt Reynolds did a cameo for Mel Brooks in Silent Movie.
+Burt Reynolds had a cameo appearance in Mel Brooks's Silent Movie.

 Burt Reynolds made his directorial debut in 1976 with Gator, the sequel to White Lightning, written by Norton.